Faeylayn/JobSearchBE/readme.md

 This is a basic single chatroom app that stores the entire chat log to a local db.

-This utilizes Socket.io and Flask to create the API for an angular frontend app located in the ChatAppFE repository
+This utilizes Flask to create the API for an angular frontend app located in the Job-Search repository

 #Installation